 A key finding of the present study is thus that the measurement quality crucially depends on the ambient wind conditions, which must be monitored closely.
-The experimental campaign revealed several practical limitations of the tow test setup.
-Firstly, a Prandtl probe protruding from the wing's leading edge is a vulnerable high-precision instrument, especially when 505 considering that flexible wings flying fast crosswind manoeuvres in a natural wind environment close to the ground are prone to occasional crashes.
+The experimental campaign revealed several practical limitations of the tow test set-up.
+Firstly, a Prandtl probe protruding from the wing's leading edge is a vulnerable high-precision instrument, especially when considering that flexible wings flying fast crosswind manoeuvres in a natural wind environment close to the ground are prone to occasional crashes.
 By design and nature, flexible wings cannot ensure rigorous flight stability as fixed-wing aircraft can.
 The loss of the probe and the entire onboard sensor module at the start of the second measurement run severely impaired the potential output of the measurement campaign.
 However, we also found that for sufficiently low ambient wind speeds, the flight velocity of the kite relative to the ground, denoted as GNSS velocity in the present work, can be used as a reliable indirect measure of the inflow velocity.

 Secondly, operating a wing in crosswind manoeuvres greatly amplifies the pulling force.
-For safety purposes, we could tow only relatively small wings, flying these close to the edge of the wind window at relatively high elevation angles (around 70°) where complete figure-of-eight loops were often not feasible.
-For the larger kites used in airborne wind energy applications, it appears more adequate to identify the steering gain and dead time based on operational data in the original application setting 515 with the fixed ground station.
+For safety purposes, we could tow only relatively small wings, flying these close to the edge of the wind window at relatively high elevation angles (around 70°) where complete figure-eight loops were often not feasible.
+For the larger kites used in airborne wind energy applications, it appears more adequate to identify the steering gain and dead time based on operational data in the original application setting with the fixed ground station.
 However, the effort to integrate a new kite design into the complete system hardware and control system can be considerable.
-Using the described setup and procedure for tow tests of a scale model of the wing may be the more efficient way to evaluate new kite designs.
+Using the described set-up and procedure for tow tests of a scale model of the wing may be the more efficient way to evaluate new kite designs.

 Code and data availability.
-The code and measurement data can be made available in the framework of a cooperation agreement.
+The code and measurement data are available on request from the authors.

-520 Author contributions.
-CE designed the test setup with the support of DG and performed the measurements.
+Author contributions.
+CE designed the test set-up with the support of DG and performed the measurements.
 The preparation of the paper was the joint work of CE, DG and RS.

 Competing interests.
 At least one of the (co-)authors is a member of the editorial board of Wind Energy Science.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.